NAYENI-TAGORE/CAN-CONTROLLED-AUTOMOTIVE-INFO-DISPLAY/README.md

 # CAN-CONTROLLED-AUTOMOTIVE-INFO-DISPLAY
 Designed and implemented an embedded automotive monitoring system to display engine temperature, fuel level, and indicator status.
 The system uses the CAN protocol for reliable communication between sensor nodes and the dashboard display, providing a robust, scalable, and real-time vehicle monitoring solution.
-# 🚗 Automotive Parameter Monitoring System Using CAN Protocol
+# 🚗 CAN AUTOMOTIVE INFO DISPLAY System Using CAN Protocol

 An embedded automotive monitoring system developed using the **LPC2129 ARM7 microcontroller** and the **Controller Area Network (CAN) protocol**.
 The system enables reliable communication between multiple sensor nodes and a central dashboard to display critical vehicle parameters such as engine temperature, fuel level, and turn indicator status in real time.